Tips & Tricks

 Of course, if you have Segger J-Link device, you can use it according to the license terms and just skip board upgrade.
 In this case, Nucleo onboard st-link jumpers must be removed, and the probe must be connected directly to MCU pins.

-To perform this upgrade you need a Windows computer (VirtualBox or VMWare might help) and Segger upgrade utility.
+To perform this upgrade, you need a Windows computer (VirtualBox or VMWare can help) and the Segger upgrade utility.
 The same utility can downgrade the board back to ST-Link.

 Other options